anhtramnguyen/Webcrawler/README.md

 The application fetches multiple “levels” of pages, NOT just the first page and its immediate children.

-Format of the output as follows:
+Format of the output is as follows:

       URL of page fetched
             URL found on page